mongodb/specifications/source/logging/logging.rst

 Structured versus Unstructured Logging
 --------------------------------------
 The MongoDB server produces structured logs as of 4.4, so it seems natural that MongoDB drivers might too.
-However, the idiomatic logging mechanisms of choice for some language ecosystems (e.g.
-Java) do not support structured logging yet, so we cannot require it.
+However, structured logging is not idiomatic or common in some language ecosystems, so we have chosen not to require it.

 --------------------------------------
 Omitting Null Values from Log Messages